project-lv/penal-codes/src/Chapter_5.md

 Vehicles, properties, and funds used in drug trafficking are subject to forfeiture upon conviction.

 **S.A.R.P.C. §552 — Controlled Deliveries.**
-Undercover operations involving controlled transfers are permissible with authorization from Narcotics Division Command.
+Undercover operations involving controlled transfers are permissible with authorization from the Narcotics Division Command.

 **S.A.R.P.C. §553 — Rehabilitation Option.**
 First-time offenders under §510 or §512 may receive rehabilitation referral in place of incarceration.